Army Ranger School: Training

 The training over the years followed basically the same schedule.
 The squad leaders enrolled in May and the privates a month later.
 During the summer, basic military training was conducted which also included march training with heavier kit and gradually longer distances.
 In early autumn, mountain march was conducted and after 1960, when the green beret was introduced, the completed march was crowned with a ceremony where the field cap was replaced with the beret.
 This was the proof that one had shown the right skills as a ranger and had become tough enough to withstand a long time under primitive conditions.

 During autumn the training continued with group exercises and a basic winter training where one learned the basics of combat and survival in winter.
 There the skis was the basis of everything.
 To move long distances, pulling snow sleds, bury themselves in the snow bivouacs, shoot and dress properly.
 Also mountaineering was included.
 The last few months consisted of combat and intelligence training in the platoon and company.
 The soldiers spent days or a week in the field, then recovered and then went out in the field again.
 Everything ended with the joint exercise of the military district.

 The team sections (anspannstropparna) with horses and even tractors were used until the early 1960s.
 Then the first all-terrain vehicles were taken in use, Bandvagn 202 which in the 1980s were replaced with Bandvagn 206.
 Also snowmobiles were introduced extensively which improved mobility during the winter.
 The armament consisted in the beginning of semi-automatic rifles and submachine guns.
-These were later replaced with assault rifles, first the Ak 4 rifle and then Ak 5.
+These were later replaced with assault rifles, first the 7.62NATO Automatkarbin 4 and then 5.56NATO Automatkarbin 5.
 Then the RBS 56 BILL and 8 cm mortars were added which were included in each ranger company.
 For the soldiers, it was mine training, ranger combat, survival, sabotage, reconnaissance, close air support training and more.
 Winter lasted 7–8 months of the year with an average annual temperature of -1.2 degrees.
 Before being accepted to the unit, one had to do physical and psychological tests to 'separate the wheat from the chaff'.
 One had to meet the requirements of the military unit class 1A (förbandsklass 1A).